maxbarrett/web-components/README.md

 }
 ```

-Content is inert until activated - scripts don't run, images don't load & audio doesn't play until the template is cloned into the main document:
+Content – scripts/images/audio – inert until template is cloned into main document:
 ```javascript
 var temp = document.querySelector('#mytemplate');
 var clone = document.importNode(temp.content, true); // a deep clone
 document.body.appendChild(clone);
 ```

-(Best practice to append template content to a shadow root) TODO?
-Markup, CSS & JS outside of the `<content>` tags are an ideal place to store presentation details.

 There's no way to 'preload' assets of a template for both server and client.

 Outer templates will not activate inner templates – each must be manually activated individially.

+Common to append the template content to a shadow root, see below.

 Taken from [HTML5 Rocks](http://www.html5rocks.com/en/tutorials/webcomponents/template/)